List of Indiana Jones characters: Marion Ravenwood

-Marion Ravenwood (Karen Allen) had a crush on Jones in 1926, leading him to pursue a relationship with her, despite the fact she was a minor.
-This ended abruptly when her father Abner Ravenwood (Jones's mentor) discovered their romance.
+Marion Ravenwood (Karen Allen) had a crush on Jones in 1926, leading him to pursue a relationship with her, despite the fact that she was a minor.
+This ended abruptly when her father Abner Ravenwood (Jones' mentor) discovered their romance.
 Ten years later, a resentful Marion is forced to aid Indiana in retrieving the Ark of the Covenant after her bar in Nepal is burned down by Arnold Ernst Toht and his thugs.
-Marion was a regular supporting character in the Marvel Comics series set after the film, and Allen reprised the role for Indiana Jones and the Kingdom of the Crystal Skull in 2008.
+Marion was a regular supporting character in the Marvel Comics series set after the film.

 In the early script of the film, written by Lawrence Kasdan, Marion was set to be a prostitute after Abner's death, but George Lucas rejected the script.

 According to Steven Spielberg, Marion was set to appear in the prequel Indiana Jones and the Temple of Doom, alongside her father Abner, but George Lucas scrapped the idea.
 During the development of Indiana Jones and the Kingdom of the Crystal Skull, an early draft, called Indiana Jones and the Saucermen from Mars, written by Jeb Stuart, Marion was set to appear in the wedding of Indy and Dr. Elaine McGregor, alongside Sallah, Short Round, and Willie Scott, but the draft was rejected.
 In another early script, Indiana Jones and the City of the Gods, written by Frank Darabont, Marion was set to appear again as Indy's partner, but this draft was also scrapped.

+Allen reprised the role for Indiana Jones and the Kingdom of the Crystal Skull in 2008.
+It is revealed over the course of the film that Indy and Marion were engaged to be married, but Indiana left her a week before the wedding as he was concerned that it wasn't going to work out.
+Indiana was thus unaware that Marion married his old friend Colin Williams, or that Marion gave birth to his son, Henry Jones III (who adopted the nickname "Mutt" as a teenager).
+After the two are reunited when a Soviet plot attempts to find a secret discovered by an old colleague of Abner and Indiana, Marion reveals the truth about Mutt's parentage, and Indiana admits that none of the women he was with after Marion left compared to her.
+Once they return to America, the two marry in a ceremony at the college.

+Allen reprised the role for Indiana Jones and the Dial of Destiny in 2023 in a cameo appearance.
+It is revealed over the course of the film that Indy and Marion are in the process of a divorce after Mutt was killed in the Vietnam War.
+After Indy is brought back from travelling back in time to Ancient Greece by his goddaughter Helena, he reconciles with Marion, and the mourning couple embrace.